zjx7453/DAGF-Swin/DAGF-swin/README.md

 ## Code availability (for the paper)

-> The source code, pretrained weights, data preparation scripts, and benchmark protocol are available at `<GitHub URL>` (release `v1.0.0`) and permanently archived on Zenodo (`https://doi.org/10.5281/zenodo.XXXXXXX`).
-This release accompanies our submission to *The Visual Computer*.
+> The source code, pretrained weights, data preparation scripts, and benchmark protocol are available at `<GitHub URL>` (release `v1.0.0`) and permanently archived on Zenodo (`https://doi.org/10.5281/zenodo.XXXXXXX

+        `).
+This release accompanies our submission to *Scientific Reports*.

 ---